 It is strongly recommended to use a washed and dried pebbles (often referred to a triple washed).
 These pebbles are most often available in 50 lb bags and 2000 lb super-sacks.
 A washed pebble will be free of stone dust or other impediments that could affect the bond strength and surface aesthetic.

-For walking surfaces, such as patios and pathways, a ?” pebble or ¼” - ?” pebble mix is recommended and most commonly used.
-For landscaping and planter beds, a ½” diameter pebble is the largest size we recommend.
+For walking surfaces, such as patios and pathways, a 3/8” pebble or 1/4” - 3/8” pebble mix is recommended and most commonly used.
+For landscaping and planter beds, a 1/2” diameter pebble is the largest size we recommend, so long as no foot or vehicular traffic is expected.
 Smaller pebbles will be more durable and easier to maintain.
-The industry standard for washed pebbles is ?”.
+The industry standard for washed pebbles is 3/8”.

 Using unwashed pebbles can create a cloudy finish, an uneven appearance, and it can affect the cross-linking bond.
 For best results, use triple washed ?” pebbles.